Patdel/godot/w09/d01/student/rails_exploration.md

 Create a new Rails application called `sample_app` without Active Record

 Create another new Rails application called `welcome_app` with

-- a postgres database inside of `dev/wdi`
+- a postgres database inside of `dev/wdi` rails new welcome_app -d postgresql -J
 - no Javascript

 Create another new Rails application called `popcorn_app` with

 - a postgres database
 - no turbolinks
+  rails new popcorn_app
 - no test unit

 `cd` into `sample_app` and run `rails -h`